Skip to content

 Answer: The orbicularis oculi, the muscle that controls blinking.

-Why it stumps people: The heart gets all the credit.
-It beats roughly 100,000 times daily, making it the hardest-working muscle.
-But a single blink takes just 100 to 150 milliseconds, faster than any other muscular contraction in the body.
+Why the obvious answer loses: The heart hogs all the credit.
+It beats roughly 100,000 times daily, which makes it the hardest-working muscle.
+But hardest-working isn’t fastest.
+A single blink fires in 100 to 150 milliseconds, quicker than any other muscle twitch in the body.

 14. What is the smallest bone in the human body?
 (Medium)